Asks

 There are some Asks that you’ll want to keep private between the requester and the team managing the issue.
 Add these sensitive requests under the Private Asks section in Asks settings.

-- Users will only be able to create these Asks in the Asks app home (Apps > Linear Asks in Slack's sidebar)
+- Users can create these Asks in the Asks app home (Apps > Linear Asks in Slack's sidebar)

-- Add teams and templates as you would to another Asks Slack channel
+- Add teams and templates to Private Asks in Settings > Asks as you would to another Asks Slack channel

 - Ensure that the Linear teams you connect to Private Asks are also private.
 This guarantees that only members of the desired Linear team will see content shared on that issue.